tr3ndy661/tr3ndy661/README.md

 ---

 ### 🔧 Tech Interests
-- Web Development (React, Node.js, Supabase, Payload CMS)
+- Web Development (React, Node.js, Supabase, Payload CMS).
-- Linux customization & optimization
+- Linux customization & optimization.
-- AI & LLMs tinkering
+- AI & LLMs tinkering.
-- Wanting to learn Rust for some reason
+- Wanting to learn Rust for some reason.

 ---

 ### 🌱 What I’m up to
-- Building an **open-source courses platform** 🌍
+- Building an **open-source courses platform** 🌍.
-- Working on a **Discord-style chat app
+- Working on a **Discord-style chat app.